aricooperdavis/grav-plugin-custom-banner/README.md

 ## To Do

 - [x] Add a button to make the banner hide-able (for the session? by setting a cookie?)
+- [ ] Add more position options, such as left and right
 - [ ] Translations (help needed)